ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 In the version same `src` sub-folder, you will find our first attempt of this challenge, as `brcmormotold.lpr`.
 In respect to the "final/new" version, it did store the name as a "shortstring" within its `Station[]` record, to fill exactly the 64-byte cache line size.

 It was already very fast, but since `crc32c` is a perfect hash function, we finally decided to just stored the 32-bit hash, and not the name itself.
+Lately, we even shared the name hash table process for all threads.

 You could disable our tuned asm in the project source code, and loose about 10% by using general purpose *mORMot* `crc32c()` and `CompareMem()` functions, which already runs SSE2/SSE4.2 tune assembly.
 No custom asm is needed on the "new" version: we directly use the *mORMot* functions.